geertj/restful-api-design/methods.rst

 =======  ==========  ==================================================
 GET      collection  Retrieve all resources in a collection GET      resource    Retrieve a single resource
-HEAD     collection  Return all resources in a collection (header only) HEAD     resource    Retrieve a single resource (header only) POST     collection  Create a new resource in a collection PUT      resource    Update a resource
+HEAD     collection  Retrieve all resources in a collection (header only) HEAD     resource    Retrieve a single resource (header only) POST     collection  Create a new resource in a collection PUT      resource    Update a resource